oberoisecurity/ghidra-processor-module-generator/README.md

 >
 > 1 languages successfully compiled

+6) Now that you've compiled your processor module, you can run `gpmg-validator` to disassemble your input file and diff the results.
+This will help you find which instructions require modifications.
+Run with: `./gpmg-validator --input-file examples/sh2.txt --sla-file MyProcFamily/data/languages/MyProc.sla --output-file output.txt`.
+Diff the input file and the output file to find issues.
+If you find issues, manually correct the .slaspec and recompile with Ghidra's sleigh compiler.
-6) If the processor successfully compiled you should be able to copy your MyProcessor directory to `<path_to_ghidra>/Ghidra/Processors/` directory.
+7) If the processor successfully compiled you should be able to copy your MyProcessor directory to `<path_to_ghidra>/Ghidra/Processors/` directory.
 When you restart Ghidra your new processor should be listed.
 Make sure you open your binary as "raw" and manually select your processor module.

 ## Manual Next Steps (See Existing Processors for Examples):
 Now that you have verified Ghidra can load your processor module you can begin implementing p-code and other changes to get the decompiler to work.

 1) Edit the .pspec, .cspec, .ldef files.
 2) Edit the .slaspec file.
-Manually combine instructions which should be signed immediates.
 Rename registers to make more sense.
 If an instruction uses an immediate and modifies it before displaying you will have to edit the instruction.
 3) Implement p-code for all of the instructions in the .slaspec file to get decompiler support.

 ## Issues
 * Will choke on instruction sets that are more than 3 bytes long
-* Display fields for immediates aren't handled
+* Display fields for immediates aren't handled. gpmg-validator will help show you these.
-* Signed and unsigned immediates are not combined.
-* Not tested with floating point
 * Doesn't work with PC relative addressing.
-Will require manual fix-ups.
+Will require manual fix-ups. gpmg-validator will help show you these.
 * Won't work on instruction sets where bitfields are not contigious.
 Example if bits 0-2 and 4-6 are combined to compute an immediate value.
+* Not tested with floating point

 Please attach your input file when creating an issue.